reritom/Esvi/README.md

 from esvi import fields

 class Contact(model.Model):
-  first_name = fields.PrimaryKey()
+  first_name = fields.StringField(primary=True)
   surname = fields.StringField()
   age = fields.IntegerField()
-  email_address = fields.StringField(default=None) # There is also support for default values
+  email_address = fields.StringField(default=None)
 ```

 ### Interacting with your model
 Before interacting with your model, you need to set up your database connection.
 For simplicitly, at the beginning of your flow, you will need to do the following:
 ```

 from esvi.esvi_setup import EsviSetup

 setup = EsviSetup()
-setup.set_database_path(<i>path_to_your_db</i>)
+setup.set_database_path(path_to_your_db)

-setup.set_global_connection() # This creates a connection object accessible throughout the model interface, this is required
+# This creates a connection object accessible throughout the model interface, this is required
+setup.set_global_connection()
 ```

 Now, from inside your flow you can do the following: